-Excessive administration of vitamin D compounds, including Zemplar Capsules (paricalcitol) , can cause over suppression of PTH, hypercalcemia, hypercalciuria, hyperphosphatemia, and adynamic bone disease.
-Progressive hypercalcemia due to overdosage of vitamin D and its metabolites may be so severe as to require emergency attention.
+Progressive hypercalcemia due to overdosage of vitamin D and its metabolites may be so severe as to require emergency attention [see OVERDOSAGE].
 Acute hypercalcemia may exacerbate tendencies for cardiac arrhythmias and seizures and may potentiate the action of digitalis.
 Chronic hypercalcemia can lead to generalized vascular calcification and other soft-tissue calcification.
-High intake of calcium and phosphate concomitant with vitamin D compounds may lead to similar abnormalities and patient monitoring and individualized dose titration is required.
+Concomitant administration of high doses of calcium-containing preparations or thiazide diueretics with Zemplar may increase the risk of hypercalcemia.
+High intake of calcium and phosphate concomitant with vitamin D compounds may lead to serum abnormalities requiring more frequent patient monitoring and individualized dose titration.
+Patients also should be informed about the symptoms of elevated calcium, which include feeling tired, difficulty thinking clearly, loss of appetite, nausea, vomiting, constipation, increased thirst, increased urination and weight loss.

-Digitalis toxicity is potentiated by hypercalcemia of any cause, so caution should be applied when digitalis compounds are prescribed concomitantly with Zemplar Capsules (paricalcitol) .
+Digitalis toxicity is potentiated by hypercalcemia of any cause.
+Use caution when Zemplar Capsules are prescribed concomitantly with digitalis compounds.

-During the initial dosing or following any dose adjustment of medication, serum calcium, serum phosphorus, and serum or plasma iPTH should be monitored at least every two weeks for 3 months after initiation of Zemplar therapy or following dose-adjustments in Zemplar therapy, then monthly for 3 months, and every 3 months thereafter.
+During the initial dosing or following any dose adjustment of medication, serum calcium, serum phosphorus, and serum or plasma iPTH should be monitored at least every two weeks for 3 months, then monthly for 3 months, and every 3 months thereafter.

 Pregnancy Category C